leonitousconforti/tinyburg/packages/apks/README.md

 # @tinyburg/apks

 an internal package that stores all versions of TinyTower that I want tinyburg to support, ready to be consumed by other tools such as @tinyburg/architect or @tinyburg/insight.
-There are downloaded apks from apkpure and apkmirror and they will never be uploaded to github because they are so large.
+It can store downloaded apks from apkpure and apkmirror but they will never be uploaded to github because they are so large.
 I was going to get apks from gplaydl as well but the github issues recently seem to suggest that it is broken so I did not try it.
 This internal tool also supports patching the apks with frida-gadget and any mitm proxy certificates in case root is not available in the environment where TinyTower is going to be running or you want to analyze TinyTower web traffic.

 ## Future